merenlab/anvio/anvio/docs/programs/anvi-estimate-scg-taxonomy.md

                            --scg-name Ribosomal_S9
 {{ codestop }}

+Without a %(profile-db)s, the output will report the **frequency** of each taxon — i.e., how many times that taxon was detected across the SCG hits in your contigs database.
+If you only care whether a taxon is present or absent rather than how many times it was detected, you can use the `--presence-absence-only` flag to get a binary report instead:

+{{ codestart }}
+anvi-estimate-scg-taxonomy -c %(contigs-db)s \
+                           --metagenome-mode \
+                           --presence-absence-only
+{{ codestop }}

 ### 3. Look at relative abundance of taxa across samples

 If you provide a merged %(profile-db)s or %(single-profile-db)s, then you'll be able to look at the relative abundance of your taxonomy hits (through a single-copy core gene) across your samples.
 Essentially, this adds additional columns to your output (one per sample) that descrbe the relative abundance of each hit in each sample.